 The Emergency Management Legislation Amendment Act 2018 amends the Emergency Management Act 2013 to establish new integrated, coordinated and comprehensive arrangements for emergency management planning in Victoria.

-The Emergency Management Legislation Amendment Act also addresses a number of other operational issues that have been identified in relation to Victoria's emergency management arrangements.
+The Emergency Management Legislation Amendment Act also addressed a number of other operational issues identified in relation to Victoria's emergency management arrangements.

-Included in the reforms is provision for the appointment of the Inspector-General for Emergency Management (IGEM) by the Governor in Council, in addition to other minor amendments relating to the functions of IGEM.
+Included in the reforms was provision for the appointment of the Inspector-General for Emergency Management by the Governor in Council, in addition to other minor amendments relating to IGEM's functions.

 On 17 October 2018 the Inspector-General became a Governor in Council appointment, reporting to the minister.
-This legislative change gives greater independence to the crucial assurance position.
+This legislative change gave greater independence to the crucial assurance position.

-An office provided by the Department of Justice and Community Safety assists the Inspector-General in the performance of his functions and exercise of his powers.
+An office provided by the Department of Justice and Community Safety assists the Inspector-General in the performance of their functions and exercise of their powers.

 These Acts, the Emergency Management Legislation Amendment Act Bill - explanatory memorandum and second reading speech - are available on the Parliamentary documents section of legislation.vic.gov.au (External link)